Skip to main content

 Is my text sent to a server?

-No. The translation uses a simple JavaScript lookup table in your browser.
-Nothing is transmitted, stored, or logged.
-The tool works completely offline.
+No. The translation uses a simple JavaScript lookup table in your browser after the page loads.
+Nothing is transmitted, stored, or logged by the converter.

 Does it handle numbers and punctuation?